url-kaist/TRAVEL/README.md

-# TRAVEL for RA-L'22 w/ IROS Option
+# TRAVEL for RA-L'22 w/ IROS Option (RA-L 2022 Best Paper Awards)
 Official page of "TRAVEL: Traversable Ground and Above-Ground Object Segmentation using Graph Representation for 3D LiDAR Scans", which is accepted by RA-L with IROS'22 option.

 <a href="https://www.youtube.com/watch?v=B3CWXAsPwzU"><img src="https://img.shields.io/badge/YouTube-FF0000.svg"/></a>